“Oy, missy . . . ”

 She twisted to look at him for a moment as if to assess whether she would get herself into even worse trouble by going with him, then shrugged.
 “I think I’d rather the devil I don’t know.”

-He had just pulled himself up onto the driver’s seat next to her when he realized that he had neglected to introduce himself.
+Pulling himself up onto the driver’s seat next to her, he realized he had neglected to introduce himself.

 “I’m Henry March, by the way.
 Can you tell me your name?”